Information about this exciting field:

 - CTC Nursing Education Options

-- Associate of Science in Nursing Application Sessions Fall 2019
+- School of Nursing Virtual Application Sessions Q&A

 - ATI TEAS Testing